Lentil Crackers Recipe (Gluten-Free & Vegan)

 Instructions

-- Puree cooked lentils until smooth.
+- Puree the cooked lentils in a food processor until smooth.

 Notes